 Isis and her sister Nephthys and the other gods ofEgypt accompanied the inhabitants of the earth in life and protected them after death.
 Also like many other gods did.
 And Bastet guarded the lives of women and watched over the house.
 Tenenet the goddess of beer and brewing and also featured during childbirth.
 While Hathor, who had many roles, among the lady of drunkenness, everyone's close companion at parties or festivals.

 Egypt's gods and goddesses did not present themselves as distant deities to be feared.
 But close friends who lived among the people in the temples built for them.
 Also in trees, lakes, streams, swamps, and in the desert beyond the Nile valley.
 When hot winds blew arid waste.
 It was not just a confluence of air, but the god Set that was causing trouble.
-When the rain fell, it was a gift from the goddess Tefnut.
-“She of moisture”.
+When rain fell, it is a gift from Goddess Tefnut.
+“She from the humidity”.
 Also associated with drought and asked to hold back the rain on feast days.

 Human beings are born from the tears of Atum (also known as Ra).
 When he wept with joy at the return of his children Shu and Tefnut to the beginning of time when the world was created from the waters of chaos.
 In all aspects of life, the deities of Egypt are present and continued to care for their people after death.